Cyberguru1/specs/README.md

 ## Database Model Changes

-### Consult Database Team
-If you need changes to the database models, consult the database team with the specification of what you want.
+If you need changes to the database models follow this steps:

 ### Procedure for Database Model Changes
 - **Consult the database team with the specification of what you want if you need changes to the database models.**